 Located in the heart of the Sierra Nevada Mountains, Red’s Meadow has six campgrounds that are open only in the summer months.
 The valley provides multiple trailheads and endless miles of hiking trails in a wilderness area lined with tall mountains, pine trees, and wildflowers.
 Highlights include hikes to Devils Postpile National Monument, the Minarets and Ritter Range, and Rainbow Falls.
 It's a popular destination for not only camping but also fly-fishing, hiking, and sightseeing.

-Voted as one of the top 5 favorite national parks for camping by the readers, Yosemite National Park is a geological wonder.
+One of the most favorite national parks for camping, Yosemite National Park is a geological wonder.
 With Half Dome and El Capitan looming over the valley, Yosemite Valley is not only picturesque for camping, but it’s also a great destination for hiking, climbing, and sightseeing.
-Tuolumne Meadows in the Yosemite high country has spectacular views of the glacial carved valley and is a great portal to the backpacking.
+Tuolumne Meadows in the Yosemite high country has spectacular views of the glacial carved valley and is a great portal to backcountry hiking.

 Death Valley is a national park of extremes.
 The below sea level basin is a land of record summer heat, snowy winter peaks, spring wildflowers and a diverse wildlife.
 Despite its morbid name, the national park is a top destination for outdoor recreation and seasonal camping.
 It’s one of the best winter camping spots in California, but if you want to feel the heat, check out Death Valley in the summer!